The Complete Guide to Lone Working in the UK

 Implementing Comprehensive Lone Worker Solutions

-In summary, lone workers require more specific attention than general workers when it comes to health and safety procedures.
+In summary, lone workers require more careful attention than general workers when it comes to health and safety procedures.

-Despite the need for specific lone worker health and safety solutions, there is a tendency for lone worker protection to be seen as either an afterthought or an unnecessary expense in the health and safety world.
-The reason this happens is likely due to how the intricacies and additional steps of focusing on lone working safety can feel like a difficult burden upon managers and employers.
+Despite this, there is a tendency for lone worker protection to be seen as either an afterthought or an unnecessary expense in the health and safety world.
+This is likely due to how the intricacies and additional steps of focusing on lone worker safety can feel like a difficult burden upon managers and employers.

-Monitoring and creating top-notch working procedures don’t need to be complicated either, thanks to the lone worker safety devices and mobile apps now available for lone working.
+Monitoring and creating top-notch working procedures doesn’t need to be complicated either, thanks to the lone worker safety devices and mobile apps now available for lone working.

-Lone worker alarms, for example, allow users to access help and assistance whenever they need it, with features such as an SOS button and Man Down sensor that detects when they have taken a fall.
+Lone worker alarms, for example, allow users to access help whenever needed, with features such as an SOS button and Man Down sensor that detects when they have fallen.

 Vatix Safe Pro